davidrayoussef/funcifyr/README.md

 ## funcifyr.partialify(fn, a)

-Used to partially apply a parameter to a function.
+Creates a copy of a function with a preset first parameter.
 ```javascript
 function greeter(greet, greeting) {
   console.log(`${greet}, ${greeting}`);